Malaria vaccine: Potential targets

-By their very nature, protozoa are more complex organisms than bacteria and viruses, with more complicated structures and life cycles.
+By their very nature, protozoa are more complex organisms than bacteria and viruses, with more complicated structures and lifecycles.
 This presents problems in vaccine development but also increases the number of potential targets for a vaccine.
-These have been summarised into the life cycle stage and the antibodies that could potentially elicit an immune response.
+These have been summarised into the lifecycle stage and the antibodies that could potentially elicit an immune response.

-The epidemiology of malaria varies enormously across the globe and has led to the belief that it may be necessary to adopt very different vaccine development strategies to target the different populations.
+The epidemiology of malaria varies enormously across the globe and has led to the belief that it may be necessary to adopt very different vaccine development strategies to target different populations.
 A Type 1 vaccine is suggested for those exposed mostly to P. falciparum malaria in sub-Saharan Africa, with the primary objective to reduce the number of severe malaria cases and deaths in infants and children exposed to high transmission rates.
 The Type 2 vaccine could be thought of as a 'travelers' vaccine,' aiming to prevent all clinical symptoms in individuals with no previous exposure.
 This is another major public health problem, with malaria presenting as one of the most substantial threats to travelers' health.
-Problems with the available pharmaceutical therapies include costs, availability, adverse effects and contraindications, inconvenience, and compliance, many of which would be reduced or eliminated if an effective (greater than 85–90%) vaccine was developed.
+Problems with the available pharmaceutical therapies include costs, availability, adverse effects, contraindications, inconvenience, and compliance, many of which would be reduced or eliminated if an effective (greater than 85–90%) vaccine was developed.

-The life cycle of the malaria parasite is particularly complex, presenting initial developmental problems.
-Despite the huge number of vaccines available, there are none that target parasitic infections.
-The distinct developmental stages involved in the life cycle present numerous opportunities for targeting antigens, thus potentially eliciting an immune response.
+The lifecycle of the malaria parasite is particularly complex, presenting initial developmental problems.
+Despite the huge number of vaccines available, none target parasitic infections.
+The distinct developmental stages involved in the lifecycle present numerous opportunities for targeting antigens, thus potentially eliciting an immune response.
 Theoretically, each developmental stage could have a vaccine developed specifically to target the parasite.
 Moreover, any vaccine produced would ideally have the ability to be of therapeutic value as well as preventing further transmission and is likely to consist of a combination of antigens from different phases of the parasite's development.
 More than 30 of these antigens are being researched by teams all over the world in the hope of identifying a combination that can elicit immunity in the inoculated individual.
-Some of the approaches involve surface expression of the antigen, inhibitory effects of specific antibodies on the life cycle and the protective effects through immunization or passive transfer of antibodies between an immune and a non-immune host.
+Some of the approaches involve surface expression of the antigen, inhibitory effects of specific antibodies on the lifecycle, and the protective effects through immunization or passive transfer of antibodies between an immune and a non-immune host.
 The majority of research into malarial vaccines has focused on the Plasmodium falciparum strain due to the high mortality caused by the parasite and the ease of carrying out in vitro/in vivo studies.
 The earliest vaccines attempted to use the parasitic circumsporozoite protein (CSP).
 This is the most dominant surface antigen of the initial pre-erythrocytic phase.
 However, problems were encountered due to low efficacy, reactogenicity and low immunogenicity.